-Unicode is a global standard for encoding and representing text in computers.
+Unicode is a global standard for representing text in computers.
 D fully supports Unicode in both the language and the standard library.

 Computers, at the lowest level, have no notion of what text is, as they only deal with numbers.
 As a result, computer code needs a way to take text data and transform it to and from a binary representation.
 The method of transformation is called an encoding scheme, and Unicode is one such scheme.

 To see the numerical representations underlying the strings in the example, simply run the code.